pffelix/EmbeddedNeuralNetwork/README.md

 <img src="images/network.png">
 </p>

 We provide for the shown room a pre-trained and quantized Tensorflow network with small memory footprint.
 In addition, we provide IPython Notebook and MATLAB Code to train tinyML networks fitting to a custom room setup.
-For hardware implementation of the networks we used the STMicroelectronics B-L475E-IOT01A - STM32L4 Discovery kit IoT node with X-Cube-AI Expansion Package.
+For hardware implementation of the networks we use the STMicroelectronics B-L475E-IOT01A - STM32L4 Discovery kit IoT node with X-Cube-AI Expansion Package and CMSIS DSP library.
 It provides an ARM Cortex-M4 processor, a MP34DT01 PDM microphone and additional 64-Mbit QSPI flash memory.
-We show in the following the hardware architecture we use for model inference.
+We show in the following the hardware architecture used for model inference.

 <p align="center">
 <img src="images/architecture.png">